 Students who are able to pass the language examination (in either Chinese or Japanese) on admission and who are prepared to produce a research paper of superior quality in courses offered by the School of Arts and Sciences (SAS) may normally expect to receive their degrees in one year.
 Those unable to speak and read modern Chinese or Japanese must expect to spend more than one year (probably two, with summer work) in the program.

-Requirements for the Masters of Arts in EALC
+Requirements for the Master of Arts in EALC

 - 8 c.u. of courses at the University of Pennsylvania at the 400 level or above on East Asian subject matter, including at least two seminars.
 For the MA in Chinese, no more than 4 c.u. may be taken from the following: Readings in Modern Chinese: Literature; Readings in Modern Chinese: Documents; Advanced Commercial Chinese.
 Familiarity with pre-modern Chinese or Japanese culture must be demonstrated by either courses completed or examination.

-- An acceptable Masters thesis in which the student demonstrates the ability to do graduate-level research.
+- An acceptable Master's thesis in which the student demonstrates the ability to do graduate-level research OR two research papers which can be independent work or papers written for classes taken and approved by the instructors.
 The thesis must reflect familiarity with scholarly format (references and bibliography) and the use of Chinese, Japanese or Korean research tools.
 The thesis must be on a topic approved by a faculty advisor early in the semester preceding the one in which the student plans to graduate.
-It is standard for a Masters thesis to be more than 50 pages in length.
+It is standard for a Master's thesis to be more than 50 pages in length (20,000-25,000 words).
 In most cases, this length will be necessary to explicate or argue the subject fully.
-It is also standard for a student to spend a full semester on research, prior to beginning the writing of the Masters thesis.
-The completed thesis must be defended before two members of the Graduate Group in EALC.
+It is also standard for a student to spend a full semester on research, prior to beginning the writing of the Master's thesis.
+The completed thesis must be approved by the candidate's main faculty advisor and read by a second member of the Graduate Group in EALC.